DataDog/integrations-extras/algorithmia/README.md

 Insights enabled is queried.
 Each log entry includes operational metrics and inference-related metrics.

-See [metadata.csv][6] for a list of metrics provided by this integration.
+See [metadata.csv][3] for a list of metrics provided by this integration.

+The `duration_milliseconds` metric is one of the operational metrics that is included in the default payload from Algorithmia.
+To help you get started, this integration also includes a dashboard and monitor for this default metric.

 Additional metrics can include any user-defined, inference-related metrics that are specified in Algorithmia by the algorithm developer.
 User-defined metrics